Douglas Stephan: Education

 Stephan was educated at McMaster University where he was awarded a Bachelor of Science degree in 1976 and the University of Western Ontario where he was awarded a PhD in 1981 for research investigating enantioselective synthesis supervised by Nicholas C. Payne.
-Stephan was also a NATO PDF with Dick Holm at Harvard from 1980-1982.
+Stephan was also a NATO PDF with Dick Holm at Harvard from 1980 to 1982.

 Research and career

 Stephan's work uses fundamental studies to develop new methods for producing useful chemical products.
 He is best known for his work on frustrated Lewis pairs, which has enabled the development of metal-free methods of hydrogenation catalysis.
 Stephan has also devised new approaches for the activation of small molecules such as alkynes and olefins.
 Other highlights include research on compounds that contain both early and late transition elements, and studies of the chemistry of both zirconium–phosphorus complexes and catalytic phosphorus–phosphorus bonds.
 In his early career, Stephan's work provided new insights and understanding of ligand design and synthesis for reactivity and catalysis.
 In the 1980s and 1990s, his work focused on synthesis and applications of "early-late" heterobimetallic complexes, zirconium-phosphorus and titanium-sulfur chemistry.
-In the mid-1990s, Stephan discovered a new class of olefin polymerization catalysts, that was commercialized in NOVA Chemical's plant in Joffre, Alberta, Canda, the largest solution polymerization plant in the world.
+In the mid-1990s, Stephan discovered a new class of olefin polymerization catalysts, that was commercialized in NOVA Chemical's plant in Joffre, Alberta, Canada, the largest solution polymerization plant in the world.
 This development placed Stephan as one of a handful of chemists worldwide whose fundamental advances have translated to commercial success, widespread use and impact.